The Badwell Ash Story

 The Old Quarry

 The area that is now Badwell Ash Holiday Lodges was initially developed as a sand and gravel quarry.
-After some years the quarrying stopped and the natural springs in the bottom of the quarried area flooded the workings and the new lakes found their own levels.
+After some years the quarrying stopped and the natural springs in the bottom of the quarried area flooded the gravel pits and the new lakes were formed.

-The cottage on the site where we live, Mill Cottage and the neighbour’s house, Mill House, were so named because at the Northern end of the site there was an old mill which was destroyed in the 1920s by a severe storm.
-We understand from some local residents that in the 1920s there was a drought and people came from miles around to this site as this was the only place where the natural springs kept running.
+The cottage on the site where we live, Mill Cottage, and the neighbour’s house, Mill House, were so named because at the Northern end of the site there was an old mill which was destroyed in the 1920s by a severe storm.
+We understand from local residents that in the 1920s there was a drought and people came from miles around to this site as this was the only place where the natural springs kept the mills running.
+Those same springs feed our lakes today.

 In the 1990s the owners of Mill Cottage ran the site as a commercial fishery for a few years.
-By 2005 the site was very overgrown and the lakes had silted up, but with a great deal of effort the land was eventually cleared and the lakes de-silted and deepened.
-Planning Permission was eventually obtained for the erection of holiday lodges.
+By 2005 the site had become very overgrown, but with a great deal of effort the land was cleared and the lakes de-silted and deepened.
+Planning Permission was obtained for the holiday lodges, which opened in 2006.

 The Lodges were sourced from the Baltic.
 The extreme Baltic winters (often -30°C) cause the trees to grow slowly and the timber is therefore very dense.
 As a result the lodges remain very warm inside even in the coldest mid-winter weather.
 The lodges were assembled by a team of skilled joiners over a number of weeks using floating platforms.
-Each lodge sits on 19 concrete and steel piles drilled 12 metres into the ground.
+Each lodge sits on 19 concrete and steel piles drilled 12 metres into the ground, and each has its own over-water decking and balcony.

-In August 2006 the site was finally opened.
-There are at present 4 lodges with Planning Permission to build a fifth.
-We hope to be able to build this in the future.
+In August 2006 the new holiday site was finally opened.
+There are at present four lodges with planning permission to build a fifth, which we hope to be able to open in the future.

-During the development of the site in 2006 the 3 lakes were restocked with fish; Common and Mirror Carp, Tench, Perch, Rudd and Roach.
+During the development of the site in 2006 the three lakes were restocked with fish; Common and Mirror Carp, Tench, Perch, Rudd and Roach.
 Since then the stock has naturally increased annually.
-In November 2015 we had the lakes netted in order to assess the quality and quantities of fish stock.
-The fish were found to be in excellent condition.
-We removed many small Perch to allow the other fish to thrive and added some medium-sized Carp, Tench and Bream.
+In 2015 and again in 2018 we had the lakes netted in order to assess the quality and quantities of fish stock.
+The fish, some which have been in the lakes since the 1990s, were found to be in excellent condition.
+We removed many small fish to allow the larger fish to thrive and added some medium-sized Carp, Tench and a good stock of Bream.
+We plan to net the lakes again over the winter 2020/21 and if needed remove some smaller fish and restock with carp, tench and bream.
+We also plan to improve the access to fishing in Kingfisher Lake and Mill Pond.

 VisitEngland - 4 Star Gold Award